What Is Kratom?

 Certain strains of kratom increase focus and concentration and provide the user with a clear mind.
 Those with ADHD often find that kratom gives them the clarity they’re missing in their daily lives.

-Kratom is a popular option with ADHD patients primarily because it provides focus without many of the life-altering or life-threatening side effects that come with prescription medicine.
+Kratom is a popular option for ADHD patients primarily because it provides focus without many life-altering or life-threatening side effects that come with prescription medicine.

-While there are some adverse effects and risks associated with kratom usage, which we discuss below, it’s often safer than medications like Adderall, Vyvanse, and Ritalin.
+While some adverse effects and risks are associated with kratom usage, which we discuss below, it’s often safer than medications like Adderall, Vyvanse, and Ritalin.

 There’s a link between ADHD and dopamine levels in the brain.
 According to scientific research on ADHD, individuals with this attention disorder have notably lower dopamine levels .

-Dopamine is responsible for inter-brain communication and bodily movement, and the instability of this neurotransmitter can cause a number of severe issues, including ADHD, Parkinson’s, and schizophrenia.
+Dopamine is responsible for inter-brain communication and bodily movement, and this neurotransmitter’s instability can cause several severe issues, including ADHD, Parkinson’s, and schizophrenia.

 Dopamine is a critical component in the “reward pathway” in the brain.
 When we do something that benefits us, dopamine gives us a dose of euphoria — which programs us to want to do the same action again.

 This system becomes active in small bursts all day long.
 If dopamine levels are too low, we must seek out more stimulating activities to trigger this euphoric reaction.
 This is why people with ADHD lose attention so quickly and become fidgety.
 The brain is actively seeking out ways to stimulate this reward pathway.

 Kratom can stimulate D1 receptors in the brain, which receive dopamine and play a vital role in the neurotransmitter’s usage and levels .
 This causes a higher ambient level of dopamine in the brain — reducing the threshold for this euphoric response.